shumoyuan/DataBaseImp/README.md

 # DataBaseImp
-Designed and implemented a single-user database management system in C++ Formed and built access structures and indexing, relational algebra operations, query evaluation and query optimization
+Designed and implemented a single-user database management system in C++.

+Formed and built access structures and indexing, relational algebra operations, query evaluation and query optimization.

 Instruction: